JustMentalMatt/PAW-FE/README.md

 > animal companions are always nurtured and cared for.*

 ***Whether you struggle to feed your beloved furry friend, or aren't around to feed them, the PAWS feeding device has got your back!***

+Info:
+=
+This is part of my CCEA Technology & Design A2 coursework for my project, mainly contributing to the software aspect of the project which encompasses the majority of it, being made with a micro-controller flashed with the Arduino IDE and coded in C++ for ease of support.

+Expected files include:
+- 3D-Schematics and Models
+- Relevant Code (Arduino)
+- Circuit Diagrams and Component Information
+- etc...